OsiriX-Foundation/karnak-docker/README.md

 * [docker](https://docs.docker.com/install/) version: **19.03**
 * [docker-compose](https://docs.docker.com/compose/install/) version: **1.22**

-You can generate the secret and start KARNAK with the script `start.sh`.
+You can generate the secret and start KARNAK with the `start.sh` script present at the root of this repository.
 (No guarantee that it works on your machine)

 ## docker-compose commands